This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to help a snake with constipation?

-Soak your snake in warm water for 15-20 minutes to relax its muscles and loosen stool.
+Soak your snake in warm water for 15-30 minutes daily to ease constipation.

-Adjust humidity and temperature in the enclosure, but consult a vet if issues persist.
+Adjust humidity, make certain proper hydration, and consult a vet if symptoms persist.

 How do you treat a constipated reptile?